eqNj/eqN-PD2-Filter/README.md

 ## 1.11.0 - (Season 12)

+Perfected the Specialized-SSF filter and its "Potionless - Relaxed" filter level.

 Added flavorful drop sounds to certain high rarity items.

 Added notes to the most relevant of now-legacy items due to Unique item changes.